Arch Linux Installation Guide with Full Root Encryption

 pacman -S dhcpcd

-systemctl enable dhcpcd@eth0 # Replace 'eth0' with your interface (check with 'ip link')
+systemctl enable dhcpcd@eth0 # Replace 'eth0' with the interface (check with 'ip link')

 - For versatile networking (wired and Wi-Fi):